Kerrang! Radio: Return to digital-only platforms

 Following the departure of breakfast presenter Kate Lawler to Virgin Radio UK in early 2016, a schedule reshuffle promoted Jake Thomson to breakfast, with his prior daytime show taken over by former In:Demand host Alex James.

 In July 2017, Sophie Kostrowski joined the station to host the weekday breakfast show, as the replacement for Jake Thomson who moved to the weekend breakfast show on classic-dance music station Kisstory.

 In December 2017, the UK's biggest club night Propaganda began broadcasting their own radio show on Kerrang! every Saturday night from 7pm to 10pm, presented by resident DJ Gabby Sanderson.

 On 23 May 2018, the London DAB transmission of Kerrang!
 Radio ceased with the station removed, along with Absolute Radio 70s, to make way for Bauer's new contemporary hit radio station Hits Radio.
 Kerrang! continues to broadcast nationally over Freeview and online and on the Dundee DAB area.

 On 23 March 2021, Kerrang! returned to Stoke & Stafford and Bradford & Huddersfield DAB.

+In September 2023, it was announced that Kerrang!
+Radio would be made available on Sound Digital as a DAB+ station from October, making it available nationally via over-the-air radio for the first time.
+This was followed in March 2024 by the announcement that Kerrang!, along with most other Bauer-owned stations, would be withdrawn from the Freeview TV service as of 2 April (Absolute Radio remaining on the platform until May), ending Kerrang!
+Radio's transmission on television guides after a run of over 21 years.

+Subsidiary stations

 Klassic Kerrang!
 Radio

-The online only station was launched in August 2019, and focuses on classic rock music from the last 20 years.
+This online only station was launched in August 2019, and focuses on classic rock music from the last 20 years.

 Kerrang!
 Radio Unleashed

-The online only station was launched in August 2019, and focuses on heavy metal music.
+This online only station was launched in August 2019, and focuses on heavy metal music.

+Kerrang!
+Radio Premium

+Kerrang!
+Radio was among the initial suite of Bauer stations to launch a premium paid subscription online audio platform in spring 2021; the previously free Kerrang!
+Radio Unleashed and Klassic Kerrang!
+Radio joined the paid-for lineup in 2022.